If you plan to grow a successful business online, the last thing you want to do is to learn the hard way that you have done something illegal.

 - Facebook Platform Policies

-We hope this article has helped you understand why it’s important to have a compliant website.
-Use the information presented above to quickly add all necessary legal pages to your site.
+We hope this article has helped you understand the importance of having a compliant website.
+Use the information presented above to quickly and easily add essential legal pages to your website or blog.